ReqRest/ReqRest-Documentation/doc/articles/getting-started.md

 * It builds the URL of the API interface against which requests are made.
 * It defines methods for creating the possible requests against that API interface.

-Every class which inherits from @"ReqRest.RestInterface" will contain code similar to this:
+Every class inheriting from @"ReqRest.RestInterface" will contain code similar to this:

 ```csharp
 using ReqRest;